bobbydilley/cycraft-emulator/README.md

 ```

 You must make sure your computers IP Address is set to `192.168.11.111` and that your set to Group A ID 1 in the Cycraft settings menu.

+## Windows Version

+Thanks to RεtroFΔn⊗ there is now a version converted for windows named `cycraft-windows.c`.